fmarionpoll/multiSPOTS96/src/main/java/plugins/fmp/multiSPOTS96/series/ADVANCED_MEMORY_OPTIMIZATION_GUIDE.md

 ### 3. Configuration:
 - Validate configurations before use
-- Start with conservative settings
+- Start with ultra-conservative settings
 - Gradually optimize based on performance

 ### 4. Maintenance: